ansys/DevRelDocs/2024R2/Discovery-style-guide-24-r2/colors.md

 Figure 11: Theme-Dependent Colors for Icons

-## Status Colors
+## Status colors

 These are colors that have been assigned meanings corresponding to the type of information being conveyed in a message or other UI element.
-As specified in the Main UI Control Colors per Theme palette described in [Color Palettes and Their Usage](#_Color_Palettes_1):
+As specified in the Main UI Control Colors per Theme palette described in [Color palettes and their usage](#color-palettes-and-their-usage):

 -   blue for information
 -   green for good